wdpypere/documentation/docs/CCM/CacheManager.md

     Returns unlocked Configuration object.

-    Unless the object is locked explicitly later by calling the `lock` method, `CCM::Element`s will always be fetched from the current CID, not the CID passed via `$cid`.
+    Unless the object is locked explicitly later by calling the `lock` method, `CCM::CacheManager::Element`s will always be fetched from the current CID, not the CID passed via `$cid`.
 (If the $cid parameter is omitted, the most recently downloaded configuration (when the cache was not globally locked) is returned.)